 As Christians, we look to the Bible for verses on character building and for standing firm in our faith (1 Corinthians 16:13).
 Scripture is our roadmap for knowing how we should live, how we should represent the Lord well in this world.
 We have a responsibility to follow His “code of conduct” and to share that responsibility with others.

-The power of accountability
+The Power of Accountability

 The truth is, God never made us to do things alone.
 The Christian life is a team sport.
-We need others to walk alongside us, to encourage us and to hold us accountable.
+We need other men to walk alongside us, to encourage us and to hold us accountable.
 That’s not always comfortable, but we’ve been given the task of teaching personal responsibility from Scripture and accepting that teaching from those who have earned the right to speak into our lives.

 As you examine Bible verses related to character building, lessons on accountability and personal responsibility are never far away.
 God cares deeply about how we act and how we encourage others to act.
 We are called to reflect His character to the world.
 We can only do that effectively when we hold ourselves accountable and allow others to hold us accountable as well.

-Setting the expectations
+Setting the Expectations

 Sometimes when I’m teaching about things like accountability and personal responsibility, I’ll ask a volunteer to draw a soccer field or a basketball court on the board.
 Almost without exception, they start by drawing the boundary lines.
 From there, they might add the midline or the goals.
 But they seem to know without prompting that defining what’s “in bounds” and what’s not is the place to start.